International Family Lawyers

 2. A lump sum order (a cash payment);

 The judge dealing with the matter has the final decision on how the assets are divided.
 The court strives to decide what the fairest way to divide the assets is but arrangements regarding the children (in terms of their housing) have the highest priority.
-The way in which a family’s assets are divided on divorce is complex and a whole range of factors are taken into account as follows:
+The way in which a family’s assets are divided on international divorce is complex and a whole range of factors are taken into account as follows:

 International Divorce And Arrangements For Children

-If either parent of the child is living overseas (or indeed if the child is at boarding school overseas), we at Josiah-Lake Gardiner can advise you in respect of the appropriate arrangements for the child who may be required to fly between different countries to spend time with each parent, but mindful always that the Family Court in this jurisdiction may not be able to determine such issues.
+If either parent of the child is living overseas (or indeed if the child is at boarding school overseas), we at Josiah-Lake Gardiner can advise you in respect of the appropriate arrangements for the child who may be required to fly between different countries to spend time with each parent but mindful always that the Family Court in this jurisdiction may not be able to determine such issues.
 If that were to be the case, we could work with family lawyers in the appropriate jurisdiction about such arrangements to assist you.

-How Much Does An International Divorce or Dissolution cost?
+How Much Does An International Divorce Cost?

-In respect of the divorce decree or dissolution order itself (and therefore excluding the arrangements for the children and the financial issues) the costs could start from as little as £1,000 plus vat plus the court fee of £550, if the proceedings are commenced by agreement in this jurisdiction and they are undefended.
+In respect of the divorce decree or dissolution order itself, the costs could start from as little as £1,000 plus vat plus the court fee of £550, if the proceedings are commenced by agreement in this jurisdiction and they are undefended.

-Broadly, an out of court settlement could cost between £5,000 and £7,500 plus vat.
+Broadly, an out of court divorce settlement could cost between £5,000 and £7,500 plus vat.
 A more complex matter could cost up to and sometimes more than £15,000 plus vat.
 At an initial meeting, we would be able to give a more definitive idea of likely costs as we do understand that it is important that you know from the outset what your legal fees are likely to amount to.

 For this reason, we provide our clients with a bespoke costs plan and time estimate at the outset of a case (for which there is no charge) with regular updates as needed.